Entering Mexico During the Covid-19 Pandemic

 If you have an unusual amount of luggage or an oversized piece, you may be subject to inspection.
 Passengers that arrive by air will be required to put their bags through an X-ray machine, and then move to the kiosk and push a button to determine whether their luggage will be selected for any further inspection.

-What You Can Bring into Mexico -- When you enter Mexico, Customs officials will be tolerant if you are not carrying illegal drugs or firearms.
+What You Can Bring into Mexico: When you enter Mexico, Customs officials will be tolerant if you are not carrying illegal drugs or firearms.
 Tourists are allowed to bring in their personal effects duty-free.
 The underlying guideline is: Don't bring anything that looks as if it's meant to be resold in Mexico.
-Those entering Mexico by air or sea can bring in gifts worth a value of up to $300 duty-free, except alcohol or tobacco products.
-The U.S. Embassy keeps an updated list of what can be brought into the country.
+The website of the U.S. Embassy has guidance on what can be brought into the country.

 For information on what non-Mexican visitors can be bring home from Mexico, be sure to check with your home country (use the link above for U.S. regulations):